slackapi/definition-app/docs/SETUP.md

       - Click Save URLs
     - Under Scopes and **Bot Token Scopes**,
         - Add `commands` so we can add a shortcut and a slash command
+        - Add `users:read` so that we can lookup the user that executes commands

 5. If you plan to install your application to more than one workspace, go to **Manage Distribution** and activate public distribution